• Skip to primary navigation

 Easy Homemade Pasta Sauce from Scratch in a Mason jar.

-This is not the meat based pasta sauce of my childhood.
-And, I don’t miss that Ragu.
+This is not the meat-based pasta sauce of my childhood.
+And I don’t miss that Ragu.
 But when I first tried marinara with walnuts, I was pleasantly surprised at how much texture, flavor and richness the walnuts add.
-Too, walnuts are a nutrient dense alternative to meat in this hearty marinara sauce.
+Too, walnuts are a delicious and maybe surprising alternative to meat in this hearty walnut pasta sauce.

 Slicing tomatoes for marinara sauce.
 Ingredients for Hearty Marinara Sauce